-There are also older drugs that have been on the market too.
-But frequently, those are only used for pre-surgical management of fibroids to prepare women for a specific medical procedure.
+In addition, there are also older drugs that have been on the market too.
+But frequently, those are only used for pre-surgical management of fibroids to prepare women for a specific surgical procedure.

 Typically, how long does it take for fibroids to shrink when medications like these are being used?

 Maximum shrinkage of a fibroid is usually achieved by the second month a medication is taken either by injection or orally.